ZHANG-EP/Classification_from_Multi-Station/README.md

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.
 # Related paper
-Enhanced Source Discrimination Between Tectonic Earthquakes and Quarry Blasts via a Hybrid CNN-GNN Trained with Multiple Stations. submitted to JGR: SE(Mar 2026).
+Enhanced Source Discrimination Between Tectonic Earthquakes and Quarry Blasts via a Hybrid CNN-GNN Trained with Multiple Stations. submitted to GJI(Mar 2026).
 Any questions, please contact: zhangyun@chd.edu.cn.